newrelic/nri-perfmon/README.md

 {
   "provider": "ASPNET",
   "category": "ASPNETApplications",
-  "counters": [{
+  "counters": [
+    {
       "counter": "RequestsTotal"
-  }]
     }
+  ]
+}
 ```

 #### Performance Counters

 If you specify the `provider` as `PerfCounter`, it will retrieve the Windows Performance Counter instead of running a WMI query.
-This can be useful if WMI is returning "all 0's" in a query or the appropriate Performance Counter is easier to find.
+This can be useful if WMI is returning "all 0's" in a query or the appropriate Performance Counter is easier to find [Click here for a good how-to on using Performance Monitor.](https://techcommunity.microsoft.com/t5/Ask-The-Performance-Team/Windows-Performance-Monitor-Overview/ba-p/375481)

 * No custom names for individual attributes
 * Uses the category name as the Insights event type.